siewla/Project/README.md

 * The UI is responsive to normal website and mobile potrait mode.
 * The normal alert from browser is replaced by modal.
 * Dynamic timer implemented. (different level has different time given).

+## Unsolved Problem
+* The timer will be messed out if the user returned from higher level to lower level and pressed the earned tip multiple tips. (the clearInternal or/and clearTimeout are working fine if the users didn't press the same tips for more than 3 times after return from higher level).

 ## Game Instructions
 Clear all 10 levels to win the game.